GreyCorbel/SpfAnalyzer/README.md

 # Features and limitations
 Module is cross-platform and relies on DnsClient.NET package.
-Module provides additional heler commands that return list of IP addresses and IP subnets found in publshed policy.
+Module provides additional helper commands that return list of IP addresses and IP subnets found in publshed policy.
 IPv4 and IPv6 addresses are supported.
 Only Powershell Core edition is supported.
 Macro expansion in `exists` mechanism does not yet cover complete specification in RFC 7208 - looking for collaborators to enhance parsing.
 Macros in `include` method aren't currently expanded and such record is not tried to be parsed